Why You Should Be Happy to Pay Higher Prices for Sustainable Brands

 Sustainability isn’t something you can buy, but rather a mindset shift.
 And it’s a commitment to sustainability that will harness real change.

-When brands are transparent about the time, raw material, and working conditions it takes to produce something, the low price tags can be quite disgusting (for the lack of a better word).
+When brands are transparent about the time, raw material, and working conditions it takes to produce something, the low price tags can be quite disgusting (for lack of a better word).

 It’s safe to say that being a sustainable brand in itself is not the easiest or cheapest route.
 That’s why it’s so important to understand and appreciate their production initiatives and ongoing preoccupation with our world and its resources.